phillzee/mcp_deck/slides.md

 - 3 Main primitives for servers
 - CONTROLL TYPES IMPORTANT!
 - Prompts are very powerful and underutilised
-- One thing thats great about mcp is it allows for determinism from AI
+- One thing thats great about mcp is it allows for determinism from AI instead of probabilistic
 - Bring back to Prompts are very good for this
 -->